kriszyp/xstyle/README.md

 my-new-definition().
 Note, you can also provide a function as the value of the module or the referenced global value, in which case the apply() call will execute the function.

+Note that all references that use dash-style-names in xstyle are converted to camelCase for JavaScript interaction.
 ## Contextualized Objects

 The `valueOf()` and `put()` methods may return contextualized objects, which indicate that their value is dependent on